AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 - Create meaningful search experiences to help shoppers and buyers find what they want with as little effort as possible.
 - Take advantage of AI-powered dynamic faceting and re-ranking of search results in response to in-session shopper behaviors.
-- Use a lightweight SaaS-based service that offers easy updates and is included in your license, reducing total cost of ownership.
+- Use a lightweight SaaS-based service that offers easy updates and is included in your license, reducing the total cost of ownership.
 - Get technical by enabling graphQL API, headless flexibility, API sandbox environments, and ultra fast SaaS.

 >[!IMPORTANT]
 >
 >When it comes to site search, Adobe Commerce gives you options.
-Be sure to read [Boundaries and Limits](boundaries-limits.md) before implementing, to ensure [!DNL Live Search] is a fit for your business needs.
+Be sure to read [Boundaries and Limits](boundaries-limits.md) before implementing, to ensure that [!DNL Live Search] is a fit for your business needs.

 ## Architecture